Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Background and related work

 Our work is closely related to \citet{zhang2020LongTerm}, who analyze long-run group qualification under threshold policies within a POMDP framework and study how imposing static group or opportunity-based fairness constraints (e.g., demographic parity or equalized odds) affects equilibrium outcomes.
 In contrast, we (i) assume individually fair, meritocratic selection without statistical constraints, (ii) model scarcity via a fixed capacity $\alpha$, and (iii) show how disparities can \emph{emerge from symmetry} due solely to stochasticity and then become entrenched through a minimal, endogenous affinity advantage.

 \paragraph{Long-term Dynamics and Fairness.} Because of such limitations of static analysis, there has been a growing focus on dynamic fairness and feedback loops, where the outcomes of today's decisions influence the inputs of tomorrow.
 The foundational work of \citet{Liu2018Delayed} showed that enforcing a static fairness metric can paradoxically harm a group's long-term outcomes.
 This insight has fueled research into models of runaway feedback in predictive policing \citep{Ensign2018Policing}, cumulative advantage in social systems \citep{Merton_1988, Stanovich_1986}, and inter-generational mobility in resource allocation \citep{HeidariKleinberg2021Intergenerational, acharya2023wealth, HuChen2018, Mouzannar2019}.
-These models often explore interventions, such as wealth redistribution or affirmative action, to counteract dynamics that amplify disparities.
+Most of this literature explores policy interventions in both the short- and long-terms (such as wealth redistribution, affirmative action etc) to counteract dynamics that amplify disparities, often with varying fairness goals~\cite{rateike2024designing,puranik2024long,zezulka2024fair}.
+In contrast, we study a different problem: identifying new factors (randomness and network effects) that can drive long-term unfairness even when decisions in the short term are fair, efficient and meritocratic.

 \paragraph{Performative Prediction.} Our work is also related to the idea of performative prediction \citep{PerdomoPerformative2020, NarangPerformative2023, ShavitCausal2020, YahavGamingHelps2021, BrownHodKalemajPerformative2022, MillerOutsideEcho2021, ZrnicWhoLeads2021} (to only name a few references), i.e., when the model or decision rule deployed by a decision-maker (or multiple decision-makers playing a game against each other) at a given time step affects the outcomes and the data collected at this time step, inducing distribution shifts that can potentially alter dynamics in the long-term.
-Such performative prediction, sometimes due to strategic considerations, is known to have important implications for fairness \citep{ MilliSocialCost2019, HuDisparateEffects2019, SomerstepFiarnessPerformativePolicy2024, mishler2022performative, ZezulkaGenin2023, XieZhang2024, Bechavod2022InformationDiscrepancy, Avasarala_Wang_Ziani_2025}.
+Such performative prediction, sometimes due to strategic considerations, is known to have important implications for fairness \citep{MilliSocialCost2019, HuDisparateEffects2019, SomerstepFiarnessPerformativePolicy2024, mishler2022performative, ZezulkaGenin2023, XieZhang2024, Bechavod2022InformationDiscrepancy, Avasarala_Wang_Ziani_2025}.

 \paragraph{Randomness and Stochasticity in Population Dynamics.} Recently, the role of stochasticity has emerged as a critical factor in fairness.
 Research has shown that randomness inherent in machine learning pipelines—such as from data sampling or model initialization---can lead to significant and unpredictable variations in fairness outcomes for different groups \citep{ganesh2023variance}.
 Other work has explored the fundamental role of luck versus talent in achieving success \citep{talent_v_luck} and has analyzed the use of intentional randomness, like lotteries, in allocation systems \citep{Jain2024, Baker_Bastedo_2022, lee2024admissions}, showing that its effects on equity are complex and context-dependent.